 |This consumes a huge amount of storage when it comes to withholding concurrent users within the group chat application due to their chat app data model||Storing of data such as messages from concurrent users are carried within the client-server even during the user is offline.|

 The data transmission between the client and server is processed with a single token key.
 Here the server-side scripts run on the server instead of the client-side server in order to deliver the content (message) in response to the action carried in the user device.

 Chat Functionality on Client Side Database:

 Most of the group chat applications are relying on server protocols such as MUC and Pubsub to achieve concurrent user base.
-Both the servers, server-side database and client-side database storage provide access to the data where server-side database is partial and client side database storage access is completely open under a secure environment.
+Both the servers, server-side database, and client-side database storage provide access to the data where the server-side database is partial and client-side database storage access is completely open under a secure environment.
 Let us discuss the architecture of MUC and Pubsub used in service-to-service communication in group chat applications

 How Multi-user Chat and Pubsub Server Components work in a real-time chat server

-The chat application database schema is arranged in such a way that both the servers components offer real-time group chat functionality inside a virtual room.
-Mirrorfly ensures participation of concurrent users within the group is clustered with Pub Sub component for better interaction collaboration among the users.
+The chat application database schema is arranged in such a way that both the server components offer real-time group chat functionality inside a virtual room.
+Mirrorfly ensures participation of concurrent users within the group is clustered with Pub Subcomponent for better interaction collaboration among the users.

-In every chat database architecture all the servers is designed in such a way to perform the required process of transmitting and rendering of group chat applications.
+In every chat database architecture, all the servers are designed in such a way to perform the required process of transmitting and rendering of group chat applications.
 In this trend of real-time and instant collaboration in business and enterprises, group chat application along with effective chat database design has its own demand across industries.
-Most enterprises urge to develop group chat applications on their own on-prem infrastructure to experience concurrent user base for different business applications.
+Most enterprises urge to develop group chat applications on their own on-prem infrastructure to experience a concurrent user base for different business applications.